We are all athletes

 Everything works… for six weeks: Not everything is for everybody

-The above quote and video capture both the dynamic nature of behavior change and the courage, discipline and skills needed to make change happen.
+The above quote captures both the dynamic nature of behavior change and the courage, discipline and skills needed to make change happen.
+The video is a humorous take on coaching, or rather, the opposite of coaching.
 Behavior change happens when you operate at the intersection of the following questions:

 - Do you have a support team?

 - Can you commit resources towards permanent change?

 - How will you stay consistent when you are struggling?

 Every professional should have an orderly, repeatable process to approach his/her work.
 Most importantly, that process should include a way of checking or testing the work.
 Screens determine what movements are trainable and what movements need the attention of a licensed health care provider.
 I start the majority of my athletes with a thorough verbal history and the Functional Movement Screen (video and description).